eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.issue.openid4vci/-create-document-settings-provider/index.md

 [androidJvm]\
 fun interface [CreateDocumentSettingsProvider](index.md)

-The CreateKeySettingsFactory interface is the main entry point to create a new instance of CreateKeySettings required when creating a new com.android.identity.document.Document
+The CreateKeySettingsFactory interface is the main entry point to create a new instance of CreateKeySettings required when creating a new org.multipaz.document.Document

 ## Functions